Post detox care is important

 Further, the facility should be clean and well maintained.
 Choose a relaxing location, close enough for the family to travel to frequently and far enough to discourage the one dependent to move out.
 Also check if the facility offers single-gender or co-ed care and if it has separate accommodations for people with special needs like the LGBTQ community.
 Sometimes, staying in co-ed care may distract an individual’s focus from recovery.

-A patient can also inquire if the provider specializes in specific addictions, like drug, alcohol, gaming, sex, etc. All these require different treatment modalities.
+A patient can also inquire if the provider specializes in specific addictions, like drug, alcohol, or dual-diagnosis.
+All these require different treatment modalities.
 Choose the one that fits the bill for your requirements.

 Choose a provider who offers evidence-based treatment modalities.
 A good facility would conduct a thorough medical and psychoanalysis of the patient at the time of joining.
 Based on the test results, the clinicians would plan a tailor-made plan of intervention and therapies to suit the patient.
 A combination of medical intervention and therapies is the key to ensure that the patient does not stay away from substance abuse just because of unpleasant reactions, but also because they believe that addiction is a disease that needs to be overcome.

 Families play a central role in recovery.
 Therefore, chose a facility that allows family visits and also does family therapy.
 This ensures that the family members also understand addiction and know what to do and not do and how to tackle the patient when they are re-introduced to the real world.

 Some questions that you should ask your provider